aidantd/SD6-HARPS/README.md

 files that provide set of directives and instructions describing the project's source files and targets (executable, library, or both).

-Below is short explanation of the files in the project folder.
+Below is an explanation of the files in the project folder.

 ```
 ├── CMakeLists.txt